Freedom of the press in Pakistan: Censorship on press

 The government of Pakistan is often argued for carrying self-censorship and detentions of journalists under single-issue politics.
 Sometimes, the only news that favors the regime is published by the local media, whilst news that covers the economic and political problems in the country, or criticisms of the regime faces threatening warnings from the state.
-The print and broadcasting media claims to carry stories under political pressure since Pakistan Tehreek-e-Insaf (PTI), a major political party in Pakistan came into power.
+The print and broadcasting media claimed to carry stories under political pressure during the Pakistan Tehreek-e-Insaf (PTI) government.

 The Council of Pakistan Newspaper Editors, a nonprofit organization of Pakistan dedicated to safeguards of journalists and media outlets argued Pakistan's direct and self-censorship and state-sponsored hostility towards independent journalists working in the country.
-In the recent years (around 2018 or 2019), seven journalists were killed while fifteen others were injured in different violences.
-In Pakistan, sixty journalists were allegedly charged under Anti-Terrorism Act.
+Around 2018 or 2019, seven journalists were killed while fifteen others were injured in different violences.
+Sixty journalists were allegedly charged under Anti-Terrorism Act.
 The government, however, cited the issue with the country's law and order.
 In 2019 or earlier, the administration, first time in the history of Pakistan temporarily banned a journalist for possessing the material unlawfully.
 The federal government-owned agency Pakistan Electronic Media Regulatory Authority (PEMRA), responsible for regulating and issuing channel licenses for establishment of the mass, print and electronic media, restricted some news presenters from participating in debates on Talk shows, and later the restrictions were lifted after sixty days.

 In 2019, the government suspended news TV channels, including Channel 24, Abb Takk News, and Capital TV for broadcasting the opposition party's program on their channels.
 Reporters Without Borders criticized the action citing "brazen censorship".
 The government, however, suspended under a set of new laws for media regulators to attempt to restrict press conferences convicted or on-trial politicians.
 During the tenure of Imran Khan's PTI government, the state was criticised for "muffling" the press.